 - Become a mentor: Do you have a specific business expertise to share?
 Are you interested in mentoring a team of students for a semester?
 Contact us about all the ways to mentor our students.

-- Attend an event: In addition to our major events throughout the year – Weekly Women Entrepreneurship and Startup Montclair – we also feature a wide variety of virtual events throughout the year.
+- Attend an event: In addition to our major events throughout the year like Women Entrepreneurship Week – we also feature a wide variety of virtual events throughout the year.
 Learn about upcoming events by joining our Meetup group, Montclair Entrepreneurs.

 - Sponsor an event: If you’d like information about how to be a sponsor for one of our events, please contact us.

 - Support the Center: Your gift helps us develop resources and programs that enrich the lives of students, as well as members of our larger community of entrepreneurs.
 Make a gift.